This section covers the special issues raised by USB microphones.

 NOTE: If any of the inputs/outputs of the devices in the 'WDM Device List' have against them, it means they are unavailable. means beyond logic.
 See the ASIO4ALL System Settings page for details on troubleshooting ASIO4ALL input/output issues.

 Note about latency: USB microphones generally only allow you to hear the sound being recorded after it has passed through FL Studio.
 As the latency of USB microphones depends on the ASIO4ALL latency settings, there may be a troublesome delay between the sound made and it being reproduced from your speakers or headphones.
 For example, low latency monitoring is particularly important to vocalists as high latencies cause a distracting echo effect.
-The only solution to this problem is to lower your buffer length settings (there are limits) or obtain a new soundcard with direct-monitoring.
+The only solution to this problem is to lower your buffer length settings (there are limits) or obtain a new audio interface with direct-monitoring.